Master of Arts Musicology and Master of Arts Musicology/Specialisation in Film Music

 October 1 - November 15 at the latest for the following summer semester to the application portal.

-Part 1 is the decisive part when it comes to considering admissions to the degree course.
 You will receive the result of the entrance examination part 1 via email.

 Please upload a video with your artistic performance.
 The video should start with a short introduction (your name, your applicant number, name of the piece you will be performing).
 The video does not have to be produced professionally.
 Videos recorded with mobile phones are expressly permitted.
 However, your performance must be clearly visible and audible.
 Ideally, the camera frame should show the whole person from their front.
 Length: approx. 10 min.